francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 == Context

 A context is a list of distinct paths associated with their annotations $alpha$ and $beta$.
 While $beta$ is defined in the same way of the grammar, $alpha$ is slightly different.
-Other than _unique_ and _shared_, in a context, an annotation $alpha$ can also be $top$.
+Other than unique and shared, in a context, an annotation $alpha$ can also be $top$.
 As will be better explained in the following sections, the annotation $top$ can only be inferred, so it is not possible for the user to write it.
 A path annotated with $top$ within a context is not accessible, meaning that the path needs to be re-assigned before beign read.
 The formal meaning of the annotation $top$ will be clearer while formilizing the statement typing rules.

 #frame-box(
   $